 Who appeared to Abraham?
 The Lord.
-The three men were not ordinary men, and they were not angels either; God Himself came and paid Abraham a visit.
+These three men weren't ordinary men, and they're not angels either; God Himself came and paid Abraham a visit!

 The rest of the passage confirms this.
-Whenever Abraham talks to the men we are told that the Lord responds to him.
+Whenever Abraham talks to the men we're told that the Lord responds to him.
 For example:

-Genesis 18:9: "And they said unto him, Where is Sarah thy wife?
+Genesis 18:9-13: "And they said unto him, Where is Sarah thy wife?
 And he said, Behold, in the tent.

-- 10 And he said, I will certainly return unto thee according to the time of life; and, lo, Sarah thy wife shall have a son.
-And Sarah heard it in the tent door, which was behind him. - 11 Now Abraham and Sarah were old and well stricken in age; and it ceased to be with Sarah after the manner of women. - 12 Therefore Sarah laughed within herself, saying, After I am waxed old shall I have pleasure, my lord being old also? - 13 And the Lord said unto Abraham, Wherefore did Sarah laugh, saying, Shall I of a surety bear a child, which am old?"
+And he said, I will certainly return unto thee according to the time of life; and, lo, Sarah thy wife shall have a son.
+And Sarah heard it in the tent door, which was behind him.
+Now Abraham and Sarah were old and well stricken in age; and it ceased to be with Sarah after the manner of women.
+Therefore Sarah laughed within herself, saying, After I am waxed old shall I have pleasure, my lord being old also?
+And the Lord said unto Abraham, Wherefore did Sarah laugh, saying, Shall I of a surety bear a child, which am old?"

-The passage is very clear, but we completely miss it.
-Verse 1 tells us that the Lord appeared to Abraham; the Lord then speaks to Abraham throughout the whole chapter and then leaves in verse 33.
-God Himself paid Abraham a visit that day.

-I believe that this is a theophany - a preincarnate appearance of Jesus Christ.
-However, I don't think this is the only time that He appeared.
-That brings us to:
+The passage is very clear, but this is easy to miss.
+Verse 1 tells us that the Lord appeared to Abraham!
+The Lord then speaks to Abraham throughout the whole chapter and then leaves in verse 33.
+I believe that this is a theophany - a preincarnate appearance of the Lord Jesus Christ.
+I also think this isn't the only time that He appeared.!
+Let's look at some more examples.